Pain Disability Index

 The Pain Disability Index is useful for evaluating how much chronic pain affects the quality of life.
 You can use it if or when:

 The PDI can provide a clear picture of how chronic pain has impacted your patient's life and what areas they need help with.
-It gives you a better sense of how to approach their treatment plan.
+It can also give you a better sense of how to approach their treatment plan.

 You can use the Pain Disability Index to evaluate the effectiveness of palliative care.
 By assessing how much disability is caused by pain and monitoring changes over time, you can determine if the treatment is effective.

-The Pain Disability Index is a widely recognized tool for evaluating disability due to pain.
+The Pain Disability Index is a widely recognized tool for evaluating pain-related disability.
 The data it provides can be used to support a disability claim or as evidence of disability for other purposes.

 Benefits of free Pain Disability Assessment